JeroenSimonse/StatisticsProject/README.md

 3. Predictive modeling task
 	* Using MLP to predict satisfaction with life
 Based on the dataset *Wave 6 of the World Values Survey*

+It must be noted that this project was a group project.

 ---

 ## Techonologies